Top 9 Healthy Fast Food Restaurants in Santa Cruz

 Santa Cruz is known for its casual, surf-city vibe but also for its propensity for healthy, natural and ‘clean’ food.
 There are numerous “fast food” eateries in Santa Cruz that offer unique, flavorful, and local dishes for foodies of all types.
 Whether you are vegan or vegetarian, gluten or dairy free, or are simply looking to incorporate more local, fresh, farm-to-table food into your diet, Santa Cruz has a multitude of unique dining choices sure to appeal to everyone’s taste buds.

-Below are ten of the best healthy, fast food restaurants in Santa Cruz.
+Below are nine of the best healthy, fast food restaurants in Santa Cruz.

 381 Soquel Avenue